Brahm’s Tams Drum Circle is a semi-informal gathering of drummers at Stanley Park’s Third Beach on sunny Tuesday evenings in the summer.

 TIP #3: If you have a djembe drum, take it!
 All are welcome to join in the drumming.

-TIP #4: If you don’t like crowds, in the summer get there early, in the late afternoon, before it gets really busy.
+TIP #4: If you don’t like crowds, in the summer, arrive early or in the late afternoon before it gets really busy.
 Or go at the start or end of the season, in May or September.

 TIP #5: Don’t be surprised to get the occasional whiff of “weed” in the air!